yluo42/ELEN6886_Fall_2015/README.md

 We use MIR1K [2] for evaluation.
 Please download the MIR1K dataset from https://sites.google.com/site/unvoicedsoundseparation/mir-1k, and put it in the same path with all the codes.
 To run the evaluation, you need to first use ODL_training.m to train the dictionaries for vocal and non-vocal part, then run evaluate_VIARPCA.m.

+We use the SPAMS toolbox [3] for dictionary learning.
+More details about online dictionary learning (ODL) please refer to [3].

 ----------------------------------------------------------------------------

 [1] Salamon J, Gómez E. Melody extraction from polyphonic music signals using pitch contour characteristics[J].
 Audio, Speech, and Language Processing, IEEE Transactions on, 2012, 20(6): 1759-1770.

 [2] C.-L. Hsu and J.-S. R. Jang.
 On the improvement of singing voice separation for monaural recordings us- ing the MIR-1K dataset.
 IEEE Trans.
 Audio, Speech & Language Processing, 18(2):310–319, 2010.

+[3] Mairal J, Bach F, Ponce J, et al. Online dictionary learning for sparse coding[C]//Proceedings of the 26th Annual International Conference on Machine Learning.
+ACM, 2009: 689-696.